 - 1. Describe the pertinent physiology or underlying pathophysiology related to the patient's condition at this time.
-If your patient situation involves childbirth, be prepared to discuss the physiological (pathophysiological) changes related to the postpartum period.
+If your patient situation involves childbirth, be prepared to discuss the mother's physiological (pathophysiological) changes related to the postpartum period.
 Changes, signs and symptoms without the underlying patho/physiology will be given no marks. - 2.
-A. Identify the 5 priority problems, issues, or hypotheses in the situation.
-Consider both physiological and psychosocial aspects that relate to the family and/or patient. - B. Discuss 5 reasonable nursing interventions and 5 sound rationales for each problem.
-Every intervention must directly relate to the identified problem, every rationale must include underlying physiology and/or pathophysiology - C. Explain and justify why your #1 problem, issue or hypothesis is the priority in this situation. - 3.
-A. Discuss two assumptions you have made related to the situation.
-How would you validate these assumptions? - B. How could these assumptions impact your nursing care? - 4.
-Describe how you clustered cues or data to support one problem, potential problem, issue or hypothesis. - 5.
-A. Choose one of the concepts (not Family) introduced in Level 3 PBL (epidemiology, critical social theory, or self-esteem); identify theorists, and discuss the definition(s) and characteristics of the concept in your own words - B. Describe, using 5 specific examples, how the concept applies in this situation. - 6.
-A. Identify 1 problem, potential problem, or issue (not used in question 2) based on the appropriate growth and development stage.
-Describe the developmental stage. - B. Discuss the nursing interventions/considerations with regard to the problem you have identified.
+A. Identify and list the 5 priority problems in this situation.
+Priority problems may be actual or potential and must relate directly to the patient and/or family. - B. From the list above choose the 3 most important problems.
+Explain and justify why these 3 problems are priorities. - C. Develop care plans for your 3 priority problems.
+For each problem include a clear problem statement, 5 interventions, and a rationale for each intervention.
+Interventions must directly relate to the identified problem, every rationale must include underlying physiology and/or pathophysiology - A. Discuss an assumption you have made in this situation.
+How would you validate your assumption? - B. How could your assumption impact your nursing care if it was TRUE? - C. How could your assumption impact your nursing care if it was FALSE? - 4.
+A. Choose one of the following concepts: epidemiology, critical social theory, self-esteem, growth and development theory for neonate, infant, preschool or adolescence.
+Describe the definitions and characteristics of the concept using 2 theorists or models. - B. Describe, using 5 specific examples how the concept applies in this situation.